yohasebe/wp2txt/README.md

     $ wp2txt --cache-clear            # Clear all cache
     $ wp2txt --cache-clear --lang=ja  # Clear cache for Japanese only

+When cache is older than the configured expiry period (default: 30 days), wp2txt will display a warning but still allow you to use the cached data.
+Use `--update-cache` to force a fresh download:

+    $ wp2txt --lang=ja --from-category="日本の都市" --update-cache -o ./cities

 ### Option 2: Manual Download

 Download the latest Wikipedia dump file for the desired language at a URL such as